Content

 Check your hairline in the mirror.
 One simple way to check for a maturing hairline is to take a quick look at your hairline in the mirror.
 Pull your hair back and look at the temples and general shape of your hairline, as these will often show signs of recession.

 Look for excessive hair shedding.
-It’s normal to shed 50 to 100 hairs per day as part of your hair’s natural growth cycle.
-However, noticing an excessive amount of hairs on your pillow or in your hairbrush could be a sign that you’re starting to lose hair.
+You typically shed 50 to 100 hairs per day — a normal part of your hair’s natural growth cycle.
+However, noticing an excessive amount of hairs on your pillow or hairbrush could be a sign of hair loss.

-Ask friends, family or your partner.
-Sometimes, identifying change in your hairline is much harder than spotting it in someone else.
+Ask your friends, family, or partner.
 If you’re worried about hair loss but can’t see it yourself, try asking a trusted friend, family member or partner for their opinion.

 Our guide to identifying a receding hairline shares other techniques that you can use to see if you’re losing hair.